brimdata/zui/CONTRIBUTING.md

 On subsequent updates, `git pull` then `npm install`.

-### zqd
+### zed lake

-`zqd`, from the [Zed](https://github.com/brimdata/zed) repository, is the daemon responsible for data ingestion and query execution.
+`zed lake`, from the [Zed](https://github.com/brimdata/zed) repository, is the daemon responsible for data ingestion and query execution.
 As an npm postinstall step, a`zqd`binary is downloaded and stored in the`./zdeps`directory.
 Brim will automatically execute and terminate the zqd binary from`./zdeps` on application start and exit.

 When developing features that need a non-released zqd instance, you can: